DiegoNunez1/gorgeous_cupcakes/README.md

 Navigate to the SQL file location:

 cd /var/www/html/dn/gorgeous_cupcakes-main

 Import the SQL file:

 source gorgeous_cupcakes_v1.sql

 **7. Configure Database Connection in PHP**
 Navigate to the model directory:

-cd model
+1.cd model

-Open the PHP database configuration file: sudo nano database.php
+2.Open the PHP database configuration file:

+sudo nano database.php

 Update the host, username, and password with your RDS endpoint and credentials from cf_rds.yaml.

 Save the changes by pressing CTRL + X, then Y, and ENTER.

 **8. Access the Application**
-Go to the EC2 Dashboard on AWS.
+1.Go to the EC2 Dashboard on AWS.
-Copy the public IPv4 address of the EC2 instance.
+2.Copy the public IPv4 address of the EC2 instance.
-Paste the IP address in your browser to access the deployed website.
+3.Paste the IP address in your browser to access the deployed website.
-Application should now be live and accessible!
+4.Application should now be live and accessible!

+username: admin
+password: password